Pricing is a crucial piece of the digital subscriptions puzzle

 About the author

-George Montagu is Subscriptions Strategy Lead at FT Strategies.
-Before that, he spent the last four years guiding the FT’s data strategy as it balances revenue and risk.
+George is Head of Insights and Senior Manager at FT Strategies.
+Before this, he has spent the last four years guiding the FT’s data strategy as it balances revenue and risk.
 Most recently, he founded and continues to lead a cross-departmental FT team focused on the future of marketing & advertising in the context of restrictions on online tracking.